psycopg/psycopg2/doc/src/usage.rst

 When a database query is executed, the Psycopg `cursor` usually fetches all the records returned by the backend, transferring them to the client process.
-If the query returned an huge amount of data, a proportionally large amount of memory will be allocated by the client.
+If the query returns a huge amount of data, a proportionally large amount of memory will be allocated by the client.

 If the dataset is too large to be practically handled on the client side, it is